 - Two years working corporate for Varian Associates providing marketing communications support for two U.S. factories — Work included the full spectrum of marcom: tradeshows, marketing literature, direct mail, newsletters, and PR.

 Manufacturing is what made this country great.
 I’m proud to be part of its history.
-Even better, I’m happy I have the ability to work with people like you and help you grow through marketing — while also helping to keep jobs here in the U.S.
+Even better, I’m happy I have the ability to work with people like you and help you grow your business.